tidyverse/tidyups/001-tidyup-process.md

 ### Process

 1. Start by raising idea in tidyverse slack or weekly meeting.
+If there’s broad agreement that the scope and timing is right, proceed to the next step.

-2. If no objections, create .Rmd (using template below) and submit PR to <http://github.com/tidyverse/tidyups>.
-Using a PR makes it easy for others to comment on the initial proposal.
+2. Create an `.Rmd` (using sections defined below) and submit PR to
+    <http://github.com/tidyverse/tidyups>.
+Using a PR makes it easy for

-3. Once write up is complete, book discussion in tidyverse weekly meeting.
-Prepare a brief overview (working from the tidyup itself) and collect discussion items.

-4. When does PR get merged?

-5. Share with public via twitter and r-devel?.
-Where to discuss?
-GitHub issues?
-Mailing list?
-Level of publicity to community would depend on specific case.

-6. How to finish?
-Need to merge PR with implementation and then update status in tidyup repo?
+    others to comment on the initial proposal.
+Once you’re happy with the write up, and one other person has reviewed it, proceed to the next step.

+3. Book a discussion in the tidyverse weekly meeting.
+Prepare a brief overview to talk through.
+While the meeting is fresh in your head, review the meeting notes, updating the write up where needed, making changes or adding clarifications where needed.
+If major changes have been made, add the previous approach to the “alternatives” section.

+    1. If the proposal needs more discussion, repeat this step.

+    2. If the proposal is ready for public discussion, proceed to the next step.

+    (Depending on the complexity of implementation, the next two steps can be completed in either order)

+4. Create a blog post from the body of the tidyup.
+Advertise when the review period ends and the best way to provide feedback.
+Once the review period ends, update the tidyup with clarifications and changes.
+Again, if major changes are made include the previous iterations in the “alternatives” section.

+5. Create a reference implementation in one or more PRs to the appropriate repos.
+Update the tidy with a link to all PRs.

+6. Once both previous steps are completed, book another tidyverse meeting for final sign off.

+7. Merge implementation PRs into affected repos then change tidyup status to “implemented”.

 ### Sections